Jack Bicknell: College

 Bicknell was the head football coach at the University of Maine from 1976 to 1980, earning an 18–35–1 record.
 After that, he went to coach at Boston College, where he stayed for ten years.
-At Boston College, he was 59–55–1, and was head coach in 1984 when Heisman Trophy-winner Doug Flutie completed his famous Hail Mary pass to Gerard Phelan to beat the Miami Hurricanes as time expired.
-Bicknell son, Jack Jr., was the center for BC at the time of Flutie's miracle pass.
+At Boston College, he was 59–55–1, and was head coach in 1984 when Heisman Trophy-winner Doug Flutie completed his famous Hail Flutie pass to Gerard Phelan to beat the Miami Hurricanes as time expired.
+Bicknell's son, Jack Jr., was the center for BC at the time of Flutie's miracle pass.

 NFL Europe

-Bicknell was named the head coach of the Barcelona Dragons at their inception in 1991, and served there until October 2003, when he was named head coach of the Scottish Claymores.
-He has an overall record of 59–55 in his NFL Europe career.
-Bicknell made four World Bowl appearances, and had been to three title games in six years.
-In 1991, he led the Barcelona Dragons to an 8–2 mark and a berth in the first World Bowl.
+Bicknell was named the head coach of the Barcelona Dragons from their inception in 1991 to their demise after the 2003 season.
+In October 2003 he was named head coach of the Scottish Claymores, a franchise which in 2005 was relocated to Germany as Hamburg Sea Devils, as rival to the local semi-pro Hamburg Blue Devils which had won several German and European titles.

+"Cowboy Jack" Bicknell has an overall record of 59–55 in his NFL Europe career.
+He made four World Bowl appearances, and had been to three title games in six years.
+In 1991, El Caballero led the Barcelona Dragons to an 8–2 mark and a berth in the playoffs for the first World Bowl after surprisingly defeating the unbeaten London Monarchs in Wembley, but got shut out by them two weeks later in World Bowl '91 itself.
 In 1997, his Dragons won the first half of the season and went on to win World Bowl '97 in Barcelona.
 In 1999, the Dragons posted a league-best 7–3 mark before losing to Frankfurt in the World Bowl.
-Also posted a league-best 8–2 record in 2001 before losing World Bowl IX to the Berlin Thunder in Amsterdam.
-On March 28, 2007, Bicknell stepped down as head coach of the Hamburg Sea Devils, citing health issues as the reason for his resignation.
+His team posted a league-best 8–2 record in 2001 before losing World Bowl IX to the Berlin Thunder in Amsterdam.
+On 28 March 2007, at age 69, Bicknell stepped down as head coach of the Hamburg Sea Devils, citing health issues as the reason for his resignation.

 Personal life

 Bicknell is nicknamed "Cowboy Jack" because of his love for country music and horse riding.
 He and his wife, Lois, have three children, Jack, Jr., Wendy and Bob and five grandchildren.
-Both of his sons played for him at Boston College and are currently football coaches, Bob with the New Orleans Saints and Jack, Jr. with the North Carolina Tar Heels.
+Both of his sons played for him at Boston College and are currently football coaches, Bob with the New England Patriots and Jack, Jr. with the Wisconsin Badgers.